Meaningful communication doesn't always just happen. It takes skill. Empathetic listening will help you thrive as a mindful communicator.

-Practicing empathic listening benefits you both personally and professionally.
+Practicing empathetic listening benefits you both personally and professionally.

 Empathy Is Not Sympathy

-Empathy and sympathy, while closely related, are not the same.
+Empathy and sympathy, while closely related, aren't the same.

-Empathy refers to being sensitive and aware of others' emotions, experiences, and thoughts.
-Simply put, empathy is that you are experiencing others' feelings.
+• Empathy means being sensitive and aware of others' emotions, experiences, and thoughts.
+Simply put, empathy implies that you're experiencing others' feelings.

-Check out this video to see the differences between an empathetic listener and a sympathetic listener.
+Check out the video below to see the differences between an empathetic listener and a sympathetic listener:

 How To Be An Empathetic Listener